Friday, January 11, 2013

 Is Anything Impossible to God?

 Sarah had doubt and even unbelief when angels told Abraham that she would have a son.
-Therefore Sarah laughed within herself, […] [Gen 18:12].
+Therefore, Sarah laughed within herself, […] [Gen 18:12].
 Yet the angels confirmed the promise further.

-Is any thing too hard for the LORD?
-At the time appointed I will return unto you, according to the time of life, and Sarah shall have a son.
+Is anything too hard for the LORD?
+At the time appointed, I will return unto you, according to the time of life, and Sarah shall have a son.

 [Gen 18:14]